Thursday, October 24, 2024

 We decide that it's safe to out ourselves.
 "Any gay activities in town?"

-"They have a LGBT queer-e-oke at the Unitarian Church on Wednesday nights," Zeke says, "And I don't know if you're into it, but there's a sex party at a guy I know's house every other Saturday."
+"They have a LGBT queer-e-oke at the Unitarian Church on Friday nights," Zeke says, "And I don't know if you're into it, but there's a sex party at a guy I know's house every other Saturday."

 "We're leaving tomorrow, unfortunately," Jon says.
 "But if you want to call the guy you know, we can have a mini-party."

-So we visit the guy Zeke knows, an organist at the Holy Cross Catholic Church -- there are Catholics in Hell?
+So we visit the guy Zeke knows, an organist at the Holy Cross Catholic Church -- there are Catholics in Lynchburg?
 In his 40s, rather portly, collects spoons, of all things.
 With a rather hot twink boyfriend.

 4 comments: